JLLormeau/IAM/README.md

 - NAMESPACE = name of project (prerequisite : must be created as a Management Zone on tenant side)
-- EMAILS = list of @email (separator ",") to attach to the project NAMESPACE
+- EMAILS = list of @email (separator ",") to attach them to the project NAMESPACE (based on Management Zone)

       export NAMESPACE="prd.myproject"
       export EMAILS=email1@domain.com,email2@domain.com,email3@domain.com